Please read the explanation of hiking times, distances, altitudes and rating levels here.

 A spring just above the shelter provides water for man and mule.
 If the spring goes dormant, you’ll find another in the woods below the shelter.
 Look for a small pool under an overhanging rock with a tree growing on top.
 You’ll have to treat the water to make it safe for drinking.

 To continue the trek to Black Lake, head west from Base Camp on a path that crosses over a low ridge and descends into a meadow with dilapidated huts.
 Ascend out of the meadow through stunted forest, and arrive above the tree line in an alpine valley.
 Here, the route to Jizhi Pass turns left (south) and ascends the valley in 30 minutes to the pass.

-The route to Black Lake turns right (northwest).
-It crosses over a rise and passes near Round Lake (圆海), elevation 4,250 meters, which is situated to the right.
+The track to Black Lake turns right (northwest).
+The route crosses over a rise and passes near Round Lake (圆海), elevation 4,250 meters, which is situated to the right.
 From Base Camp to Round Lake takes 1 hour 20 minutes.
 Descend in a westerly direction to Long Lake (长海) which sits in a sheltered basin at the base of a sheer rock peak.
 Follow the shoreline north and proceed downhill, reaching Black Lake 40 minutes after passing Round Lake.